-Now, I'm pretty sure you quickly spend it and never thought about debt and starting an emergency fund, but hey you weren't alone.
+Now, I'm pretty sure you quickly spent it and never thought about debt and starting an emergency fund, but hey, you weren't alone.

-Fast forward to now and if you have debt and have no emergency fund then we are here to help you out.
+Fast forward to now, and if you have debt and have no emergency fund, then we are here to help you out.
 So, start an emergency fund if you want to take control of your finances and get out of debt.

-Don't have debt start an emergency fund to help you keep away from debt, my friends!
+Don't have debt?
+Then start an emergency fund to help you keep away from debt, my friend!

 You heard right start saving money.